kxk-4498/MicroserviceAnomalyDetection/README.md

 NOTE: Need to add autoscaling support to the kubespray cluster

-NOTE: To collect cadvisor metrics, use this command `python3 influx_csv_dumper.py -db cadvisor -tl 15m`, where -tl is the Length of time for the dump
+NOTE: To collect cadvisor metrics, use this command `python3 influx_csv_dumper.py -db cadvisor -tl 15m`, where -tl is the Length of time for the dump.
+This requires that you installed influxdb via `sudo pip3 install influxdb`.